E. Brooke Lee

 Edward Brooke Lee (October 23, 1892 – September 21, 1984) was a Maryland politician and a veteran of World War I.

-Early years
+Early life and education

-Edward Brooke Lee was born on October 23, 1892, at the Blair-Lee House in Washington, D.C.
+Lee was born on October 23, 1892, at the Blair-Lee House in Washington, D.C.
 His parents were Francis Preston Blair Lee and Anne Clymer (Brooke) Lee.
 Blair Lee represented Maryland in the U.S. Senate.
-E. Brooke Lee's great-grandfather, Richard Henry Lee, signed the Declaration of Independence and represented Virginia in the U.S. senate.
+E. Brooke Lee's great-great-grandfather, Richard Henry Lee, signed the Declaration of Independence and represented Virginia in the U.S. Senate.
 E. Brooke Lee's great-uncle was Montgomery Blair, who served as postmaster general during Abraham Lincoln's presidency.

-E. Brooke Lee attended the Pomfret School in Connecticut, and he graduated in 1912.
-Lee went on to attend Princeton University, but he left in good standing during his sophomore year in 1916 in order to act as his father's legislative assistant in the Senate.
-Lee then graduated from George Washington University Law School in 1917.
+Lee attended the Pomfret School in Pomfret, Connecticut, where he graduated in 1912.
+He attended Princeton University, but left the university in good standing during his sophomore year in 1916 to serve as his father's legislative assistant in the U.S. Senate.
+Lee then attended George Washington University Law School in Washington, D.C., where he graduated in 1917.